-In addition to all of this, AOU has embarked, since the last revalidation, to film all tutorials and make them available to students online for furthering understanding and consolidation of learning, as well as for the students who miss the tutorial for extenuating circumstances.
+In addition, AOU has embarked, since the last revalidation, to record all tutorials and make them available to students online for furthering understanding and consolidation of learning, as well as for the students who miss the tutorial for extenuating circumstances.
+Therefore, it can be noticed that there have been positive changes as a result of the past 18 months, such as a greater agility in finding ways to support students, alongside a commitment to traditional practices.

-7. Criteria for admission
+7. Criteria for Admission

 AOU, based on its belief in equal-opportunity education and the two interconnected principles of lifelong learning and education for all, tries to reach out to as many learners as possible.
 This is why it tries - in those branch countries where there are interested learners - to open, in addition to the main branches themselves, centres in remote areas, making education available to those who may not have an opportunity otherwise.
 AOU's criteria for admission are among the most liberal in our region.
-The only requirement it has, for a student to apply and compete for a seat, is a high school diploma, a fundamental condition by all accrediting governmental agencies in the branch countries.
-Beyond this, admission - pending the availability of seats on the basis of high-school grades - is open to people of all ages, gender, religious orientation, ethnic origins, etc. Only in Saudi Arabia, and on the basis of local-accreditation requirements for open education, is a student required to become 25 years of age and older.
+The only requirement it has, for a student to apply and compete for a place, is a high school diploma, a fundamental condition by all accrediting governmental agencies in the branch countries.
+Beyond this, admission - pending the availability of places on the basis of high-school grades - is open to people of all ages, gender, religious orientation, ethnic origins, etc. Only in Saudi Arabia, and on the basis of local-accreditation requirements for open education, is a student required to be 25 years of age and older.
 It has to be underscored also that the accrediting bodies in the branch countries put limits on how many students AOU can admit in each programme, and AOU has to abide by the specified numbers.

 Therefore, if more students apply than AOU is allowed to take, AOU ranks them and then admits them on the basis of their high-school grade averages.

-8. Language of study
+8. Language of Study